Mistborn-First-Era/Parametric-Turtle-v1.0/README.md

 # Parametric-Turtle-v1.0

+I made this in Thonny - Finished it March, 04 2022

 You will probably need Ghostscript to write gifs with ImageIO
-Ghostscript requires you to REBOOT YOUR COMPUTER
-other than that just download PIL and imageio
+Ghostscript requires you to REBOOT YOUR COMPUTER other than that just download PIL and imageio

 The only variables I would recommend chaging are
   112 - setup